briansimiyuj/doctor-appointment-app/README.md

         c.
 Call addAppointmentNotes with the new appointment object
         d.
 Reset the form data
         e.
 Close the modal

+  ### View Notes Hook

+  View Notes Hook will be used to fetch and display the notes for a specific appointment.
+It will take appointment as a parameter.

+    1. Create a state to store appointment notes and initialize it to an empty array
+    2. Retrieve patient details from patient details context
+    3. Whenever appointment and patient details change, do the following:
+      a.
+If appointment and patient details are empty, set appointment notes to an empty array and exit the function
+      b.
+Fetch the notes for the appointment from localStorage using the patientID as the key
+      c.
+If the notes are found, parse them as allNotes
+      d.
+Filter the allNotes array to find the notes for the appointment
+      e.
+Set the appointment notes to the filtered notes array
+      f.
+If the notes are not found, set appointment notes to an empty array

   ### View Notes Modal Component